bughht/bughht.github.io/content/aboutme.md

 ### [Taichi-Q](https://github.com/bughht/Taichi-Q)

-A Quantum Computation Simulation Framework based on Taichi
+A Quantum Computation Simulation Framework based on Taichi.

+It was originally a competition project.
+Won the 2nd prize of Taichi Hackathon

 ![taichi-q](/aboutme_proj/taichi_q.gif)